Goa: Ravi Naik resigns as Cong MLA, party's strength in House reduces to 3 | Politics

 In another setback to the Congress ahead of Goa polls, party MLA and former chief minister Ravi Naik tendered his resignation from the state Assembly on Tuesday.

-In October this year, former Goa chief minister Luizinho Faleiro had resigned as Congress MLA and later join the Mamata Banerjee-led Trinamool Congress.
+Earlier, former Goa chief minister Luizinho Faleiro had resigned as Congress MLA in September this year and later joined the Mamata Banerjee-led Trinamool Congress, which has decided to contest the state polls due early next year.

+With Naik's resignation, the Congress' strength in the 40-member Goa Assembly has come down to three.

+Reacting to Naik's resignation, state Congress chief Girish Chodankar said the party had ''disowned'' him long back and he was not even being considered as the party's candidate for the forthcoming state polls.

 “I have resigned.
 I will let you know what is the next course of action,” Naik told reporters here after submitting his resignation.